zavolanlab/bindz-rbp/README.md

 ## General information

-BindingScanner infers binding sites of distinct regulators by calculating their binding probabilities with [Motevo].
+BindingScanner infers binding sites of distinct regulators by calculating their binding probabilities with [MotEvo].

 The tool is implemented as a [Snakemake] computational workflow.